MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M06_L06_Integrate_Azure_Key_Vault_With_Azure_Pipelines.md

 #### Task 4: Setup CD pipeline to deploy container in Azure Container Instance(ACI)

-In this task, you will import a CD pipeline, customize it and run it for deploying the container image created before in a Azure Container Instance.
+In this task, you will import a CD pipeline, customize it and run it for deploying the container image created before in an Azure Container Instance.

 1. In the Azure DevOps portal displaying the **eShopOnWeb** project, select **Pipelines > Pipelines** and then select **New Pipeline**.